aucker/leetcode/README.md

 # About this repo:crab:
-:wave:this repo is used to put leetcode solutions using rust.<3 in every subfolder, run `cargo test`, test will pass.>_
+:wave:this repo is used to put leetcode solutions using rust (Not only Rust).<3 in every subfolder, run `cargo test`, test will pass.>_